oubowu/PinnedSectionItemDecoration/README.md

              .enableDivider(true)
              // Set separator line resources id.
              .setDividerId(R.drawable.divider)
-             // Disable header click event(not include the child view)， by default it's enable.
-             .disableHeaderClick(true)
              // Set click event for the header and its internal child view.
-             // Here I disable header click event, but i set the header id, so the header click event will still happen.
              .setClickIds(R.id.tv_small_pinned_header)
+             // Disable header click event， by default it's enable.
+             .disableHeaderClick(false)
              // Set the listener.
-If the listener is not null and enable the header click event, then the callback return the header's id is ItemTouchListener.HEADER_ID.
+If the listener is not null but disable the header click event(eg. disableHeaderClick(true)), then the callback don't return.
-             .setHeaderClickListener(headerClickAdapter)
+             .setHeaderClickListener(clickAdapter)
              .create());

 ```